Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Theory

 Let us apply the above results to the experimental results and to earthquake dynamics.
 In the study by McClimon \textit{et al.}~\cite{McClimon2024TL}, a nanoscale silica tip was slid on a silica substrate.
 They observed a breakloose friction force that was, in some cases, 3–4 times higher than the kinetic friction force.
 The experiments were performed in a humid atmosphere, and the aging was attributed to water-catalyzed interfacial \text{Si–O–Si} bond formation.
 Due to the small size of the contact region, $\lambda_{\rm el} \ll D$, the full aging effect shows up in the experiments, so that $\mu_{\rm s} = \mu^\ast_{\rm s}$.
-In a perfectly dry atmosphere, McClimon \textit{et al.}~\cite{McClimon2024TL} did not observe any aging, which is consistent with our molecular dynamics results.
+In a perfectly dry atmosphere, McClimon \textit{et al.}~\cite{McClimon2024TL} did not observe any aging.

 Next, let us consider earthquake dynamics on larger scales.
 Consider a linear region of length $L$ undergoing slip.
 The driving force for this is the elastic energy stored in a volume element, which extends a distance $L$ orthogonal to the slip plane.
 Using $h=L$ in Eq.~\eqref{eq:elastic_coherence_length} gives: